nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/predict/README.md

 * Every submission to the challenge must be accompanied by a technical report describing the method in sufficient detail to allow for independent verification.

 ### General rules
 * We release annotations for the train and val set, but not for the test set.
+We have created a hold out set for validation from the training set called the `train_val` set.
 * We release sensor data for train, val and test set.
 * Top leaderboard entries and their papers will be manually reviewed to ensure no cheating was done.
 * Each user or team can have at most one one account on the evaluation server.